chrisburnell/chrisburnell.com/_posts/2016-03-23-shoot-for-the-moon.md

 Because the worst truncation that will occur is to `2` decimal places, our value of `60.06%` will satisfy each rounding method, and our target value of `803px` will be achieved cross-browser.

 It’s also worth noting that a *percentage*-based value of `60.059%`, ever-so-slightly *less* than `60.06%`, will result in a computed value of `802.9888px`.
-This satisfies *almost* every method of rounding, but it still fails when rounding “down.”
-By making sure our computed value **overshoots** the target value, that is to say that the decimal value is *slightly* greater than the integer value, we satisfy the conditions to round “down” to our target value.
+This satisfies *almost* every method of rounding, but it still fails when rounding <q>down.</q> By making sure our computed value **overshoots** the target value, that is to say that the decimal value is *slightly* greater than the integer value, we satisfy the conditions to round <q>down</q> to our target value.

 {% include content/heading.html title='The Takeaway' id='tldr' %}